 According to Yassine et al. (2024), the extracted cellulose in superabsorbent materials with high water absorption capabilities was oxidized by sodium periodate in a controlled manner to produce cellulose dialdehyde with a regulated aldehyde content.
 Using N,N-methylene-bis-acrylamide as a cross-linking agent and potassium persulfate as an initiator, the cellulosic materials were mixed with a suspension of acrylic and itaconic acids to create composite hybrid hydrogels through radical chain polymerization in water.
 Notably, dialdehyde cellulose has the potential to improve the hydrogel's swelling and water retention ability because of its strong polarity, low crystallinity index, and hydrophilicity.
-With a dialdehyde cellulose content of 5%wt, synthesized materials demonstrated a water absorption capacity of up to 1240 ± 60 g.g-1.6
+With a dialdehyde cellulose content of 5%wt, synthesized materials demonstrated a water absorption capacity of up to 1240 ± 60 g.g-1.8

 One of the most important issues of concern today in the agricultural sector is watering plants during the drought season while still ensuring that enough water is provided for the plants during their growth and development, avoiding waterlogging due to over-watering or reducing the mortality rate of plants during the dry season, etc. To help solve this problem, a new material has been researched and widely applied by many researchers in many places around the world, which is superabsorbent polymer (SAP).
 This material is widely used in agriculture, sanitary napkins, medicine, and other fields because it can absorb and retain a lot of water in its structure - many times more than its dry weight.
-In the agricultural sector, SAP application can lower plant mortality rates from dehydration, reduce care, watering frequency, water amount, pesticide residues, pre-season harvesting, etc. Nonetheless, modified starch and acrylic acid provide the majority of the produced SAP.^{7,8} However, the use of starch to synthesize SAP results in a very serious waste of food sources, a source of nutrition for both humans and animals, as well as intense competition between humans and animals for food sources.
+In the agricultural sector, SAP application can lower plant mortality rates from dehydration, reduce care, watering frequency, water amount, pesticide residues, pre-season harvesting, etc. Nonetheless, modified starch and acrylic acid provide the majority of the produced SAP.^{9,10} However, the use of starch to synthesize SAP results in a very serious waste of food sources, a source of nutrition for both humans and animals, as well as intense competition between humans and animals for food sources.
 This is because starch is still an important food source, both for humans and animals.
-Therefore, in this study, we extract chitosan for SAP manufacture utilizing "shrimp shells," a waste product that is typically discarded and has a significant risk of creating environmental damage, rather than starch.
-The primary drawback of CS is its poor solubility in neutral and alkaline pH environments.
+Therefore, in this study, we extract chitosan for SAP manufacture utilizing shrimp shells for by-product utilization, instead of starch.11 The primary drawback of CS is its poor solubility in neutral and alkaline pH environments.
 For this reason, in this study, we modify CS and produce CS derivatives (by adding hydrophilic groups to the CS structure to make CS more soluble in an environment with a pH greater than 6.5) in order to synthesize SAP.
-Since SAP materials are made from natural raw materials, such as seafood waste, they are highly biodegradable, environmentally benign, and satisfy the "green chemistry" standards that our nation is striving for in the future while creating new materials.
+Since SAP materials are made from natural raw materials, such as seafood waste, they are highly biodegradable, environmentally benign more than SAP materials derived from synthesis polymer liked polyacrylic acid and polyvinyl alcohol^{12, 13}, and satisfy the "green chemistry" standards that our nation is striving for in the future while creating new materials.
 Research on the synthesis of biodegradable superabsorbent polymer (SAP) from chitosan derivatives and its application in agriculture based on the following steps: synthesis of SAP material, analysis of adsorption-influencing factors, analysis of adsorption and desorption capacity, and analysis of the product's biodegradability over time in a soil environment.